-- reduce potential wildfire intensity and spotting distance; - reduce probability of wildfires being ignited in high bushfire risk areas; - compliment APZs and strengthen existing wildfire control advantages; - restrict the movement of wildfire from one tenure to another; - restrict the movement of wildfire between fire management zones: - break-up large neighbouring areas of high wildfire risk; - achieve a fire regime that is consistent with the Reserve's fire management objectives.
+- reduce potential wildfire intensity and spotting distance; - reduce probability of wildfires being ignited in high bushfire risk areas; - compliment APZs and strengthen existing wildfire control advantages; - restrict the movement of wildfire from one tenure to another; - restrict the movement of wildfire between fire management zones;

+- break-up large neighbouring areas of high wildfire risk; - achieve a fire regime that is consistent with the Reserve's fire management objectives.

-Figure 19: extract from Upper Nepean State Conservation Area Fire Management Strategy
+Figure 17: extract from Upper Nepean State Conservation Area Fire Management Strategy

 From a "landscape" perspective, this SFAZ should continue to be maintained to provide an enhanced level of protection to the future precinct.
 Every endeavour should be made to ensure that the "woodland" nature of the vegetation structure within the Upper Nepean State Conservation Area along the interface with the precinct.
 This more 'open' and 'sparse' vegetation arrangement will help to reduce the intensity of wildfires that may impact on the future development.
-The plan as Figure 19 of this Report shows that the SFAZ has not been included as part of the required APZ for the development, and all of the required APZs have been provided within the development site.